 Use of price as the only evaluation factor is the most advantageous approach to the government; and

-The acquisition strategy approving official has determined that use of price as the only evaluated factor is the most appropriate source selection methodology for the requirement and the justification for this determination is included in the approved acquisition strategy/plan.
+The acquisition strategy approving official has determined that use of price as the only evaluation factor is the most appropriate source selection methodology for the requirement and the justification for this determination is included in the approved acquisition strategy/plan.

 1.2.6.1 See MP5301.601(a)(1) for acquisitions with an estimated dollar value over $50M that meet the conditions at 1.2.6 (1)-(4).